Theta-Limited/OpenAthena-Legacy-Python/drone_sensor_data_blurb.md

 ```

-`drone-dji.GimbalYawDegree` is the direction of the aircraft, from -180 (exclusive) to +180.
+`drone-dji.GimbalYawDegree` is the direction of the aircraft, from -180 (exclusive) to +180 (inclusive).
 0 degrees is North, 90 is East, -90 is West, etc. Internally this number is converted to an `azimuth` for use by OpenAthena

 `drone-dji.GimbalPitchDegree` is the amount of pitch of the camera's gimbal.
 While the DJI displays this number as negative, Internally the absolute value of this number `theta` is used for OpenAthena.
 Values of below -90 (straight down) produce undefined behavior and are prohibitted from being entered during manual data input